|Top route||Chongqing Jiangbei Intl to Jinan|

 Cons: The check-in was confusing, as it was done at a Air China terminal, and Air China staff seemed unaware of this.
 Since when did less then two bags become standard?
 The "extra" bag fee for the second bag was high (about $80USD).

 Cons: Chinese people

 On board Shandong Airlines flights, cabin baggage should not exceed 55x40x20cm.
 If your hand luggage is bigger, the Shandong Airlines assistance team will most likely ask you to pay extra for checked luggage.

-Shandong Airlines offers direct flights to 81 different cities in China and South Korea.
-Qingdao, Jinan, and Xiamen are the most popular cities covered by Shandong Airlines.
+Shandong Airlines offers direct flights to 77 cities in 7 different countries.
+Jinan, Beijing, and Qingdao are the most popular cities covered by Shandong Airlines.